WalecznaLama/mobile_robot_sim/README.md

 ## Features

 - Grid generation from a CSV file.
-- Dynamic pathfinding with A* and Dijkstra algorithm.
+- Dynamic pathfinding with A* and Dijkstra algorithms.
 - Interactive GUI using SDL2 for real-time simulation control.
 - Obstacle placement and goal setting through mouse interaction.